 Vegan lifestyles keep countless animals from harm.
 But the number of animals you can save by changing your diet pales in comparison to what you can achieve through advocacy.
 You can save hundreds of times more animals through animal rights activism or vegan advocacy than you can save by merely being vegan.

 Please understand that I’m in no way belittling the value of becoming vegan—you’re reading this, after all, on Vegan.com!
-Being vegan may be the single most rewarding lifestyle change you’ll ever make.
+Going vegan may be the single most rewarding lifestyle change you’ll ever make.
 There’s no disputing that it protects large numbers of animals over a lifetime.
-But if your goal is to save as many animals as possible, you simply must bring activism into the mix.
+But if your goal is to protect as many animals as possible, you simply must bring activism into the mix.

 I’ve spent most of the past twenty years writing nearly full-time on animal protection.
 Thousands of pages later, this essay on activism may be the most important thing I’ll ever write, since if it enables just a handful of people to become more effective activists, it will spare enormous numbers of animals from harm.
 In this essay I will share the key lessons I’ve learned from my decades of animal advocacy.
-This is all the stuff I wish I knew back when I started out.
+I’m about to cover all the stuff I wish I knew back when I started out.

-Every great animal advocate realizes that animal protection is a numbers game, so they focus relentlessly on protecting as many animals as possible.
-With so few people involved in animal protection, and so many animals suffering so profoundly, we urgently need to maximize our impact.
+Every great animal advocate understands that animal protection is a numbers game, so they focus relentlessly on protecting as many animals as possible.
+With so few people involved in animal protection, and so many animals suffering so profoundly, we each must maximize our impact.

 Intention is everything.
-If you begin your activism with the intention to protect large numbers of animals, that’s what you will likely achieve.
+If you set an intention to protect large numbers of animals, that’s what you will likely achieve.
 Never question your ability to make an enormous difference.
 Since the worldwide meat industry uses in excess of 70 billion animals a year, moving the needle just the tiniest bit will protect huge numbers of animals.

 Animal Millionaires

-An animal millionaire is someone whose activism has spared at least a million animals from harm.
+An animal millionaire is someone whose activism has kept at least a million animals from harm.
 Admittedly, you can’t count the animals you save with the precision that you can count the money in your bank account.
-But you can nevertheless be pretty sure about whether your work is protecting a great many animals.
-As we’ll see in this article, the goal of keeping a saving a million animals is not wildly ambitious.
-In fact, any serious activist can reasonably expect to keep a million animals out of factory farms and slaughterhouses, simply by carefully choosing high-value projects and diligently working them through to completion.
+But you can nevertheless reach a point of high confidence that your work is protecting a great many animals.
+As we’ll see in this article, the goal of saving a million animals is not wildly ambitious.
+In fact, any serious activist can reasonably expect to keep a million animals out of factory farms and slaughterhouses, simply by choosing high-value projects and diligently working them through to completion.

 Back in the 1970s, when the modern animal rights movement began, the first massively effective activist was a former high school teacher named Henry Spira.
-Henry obsessed over finding ways to “add a zero or two” to the number of animals his work would protect.
-And he never stopped looking for ways to scale up his efforts to keep additional animal from harm.
+Henry obsessed over finding ways to “add a zero or two” to the number of animals his work would protect, and he constantly looked for ways to scale up his efforts.
 This mentality permeated all of Henry’s campaigns.
-You can read his biography Ethics Into Action, which recounts the campaigns Henry undertook that collectively spared tens of millions of animals from suffering.
+You can read his biography Ethics Into Action, which recounts the campaigns Henry undertook that collectively impacted tens of millions of animals.

 Henry was so effective largely because he always kept opportunity cost firmly in mind.
-Opportunity cost refers to all the things you can’t do, once you commit to doing something else.
-Whether we realize it or not, opportunity cost accompanies with every decision you make.
+Opportunity cost refers to the goals you can’t achieve, once you commit to doing something else.
+Whether we realize it or not, opportunity cost accompanies every decision you make.
 Having lunch with Scott rules out an afternoon hike with Sally.
-Getting take-out coffee five times this week means you might your budget may not allow going to the movies on Friday.
-Opportunity cost is a key consideration in every life-altering decision.
+Getting take-out coffee five times this week means your budget may not allow going to the movies on Friday.
+Opportunity cost is a key consideration in every decision.
 For instance, if you choose to stay in your not-so-good relationship, you might lose the opportunity to meet a more suitable partner.
-Of if quit a job you love for another position that pays more money, you could miss out on learning experiences that will prove more valuable in the long-term.
+Of if you quit a job you love for another position that pays more money, you could miss out on experiences that will prove more valuable in the long-term.

-Being conscious of opportunity costs can make you crazy if you let it, but it’s an essential way to ensure you’re giving proper consideration to the most effective ways to spend your time.
+Focusing on opportunity costs can make you crazy if you let it, but it’s an essential way to maximize your time.
 Despite living in Manhattan, Henry never spent time trying to rid the city of horse-drawn carriages because he regarded the opportunity cost as prohibitively high.
-He instead focused his time on a campaign that ultimately convinced Revlon and other top cosmetics companies to stop testing their beauty products on animals.
-By being conscious of opportunity costs, Henry freed up the time necessary to win campaigns that kept millions of animals from being poisoned or blinded by the cosmetics industry.
+He instead put years into a campaign that ultimately convinced Revlon and other top cosmetics companies to stop testing their beauty products on animals.
+By being conscious of opportunity costs, Henry assured he’d have the time necessary to win campaigns that kept millions of animals from being poisoned or blinded by the cosmetics industry.

 Required Reading

 Activism is largely about having conversations with people, finding common ground, and conveying information that inspires action.
-With that in mind, here are some topics every vegan advocate ought to learn about in order to have productive conversations about food choices:
+With that in mind, here are some topics every vegan advocate ought to delve into in order to have productive conversations about food choices:

-Additionally, every activist ought to have a working knowledge of animal rights and animal welfare, since the ideas that underpin these concepts can raise the level of any conversation pertaining to veganism and animal protection.
+Additionally, every activist ought to have a working knowledge of animal rights and animal welfare, since fluency in these concepts can raise the level of any conversation pertaining to veganism and animal protection.

 If I taught a university course titled Vegan Activism 101, I’d require my students to first pass a prerequisite class titled Food Politics 101.
 Food politics is a broad discipline covering the agricultural, health, social justice, animal rights, and environmental issues pertaining to food.
-It doesn’t make sense to get seriously involved in vegan activism before you’ve spent time exploring food politics, and have reached the point where you really know what you’re talking about.
+You probably can’t become a remarkably effective vegan activist until you’ve read extensively about food politics, and have reached the point where you really know what you’re talking about.

-Unfortunately, most books and films related to food politics contain unreliable assertions that don’t withstand scrutiny.
-This is especially the case on the topics of health and nutrition.
-In the vegan world, our community tends to put vegan doctors on a pedestal.
+The vegan community tends to put MDs on a pedestal.
 We shouldn’t do that.
 Most people don’t realize that medical schools generally don’t offer any significant instruction on nutrition.
 While it’s certainly possible for an MD to become a deeply knowledgeable authority on nutrition, that study must typically be self-directed and occur outside of medical school.

-Some MDs are no more qualified than your plumber to advise you about nutrition.
-Yet just as there are all sorts of Medical Doctors promoting every variety of fringe diet, you can find numerous vegan MD’s who make overstated claims about the health benefits of going vegan.
+Many MDs don’t understand nutrition more deeply than does your plumber.
+You can find MDs who, with an authoritative tone, make fallacious claims in support of all sorts of diets—including vegan diets.
 A reliable way to be certain that a health professional has substantial knowledge of nutrition is to look for an RD degree, which stands for Registered Dietitian.

 As a result of the exaggerated health claims promoted by vegan books, movies, and doctors, many vegans believe the diet carries overwhelming health advantages.
-But the reality is that there’s not even any clear evidence that vegans live longer than omnivores.
-And vegans are certainly not immune to heart disease or cancer, since these diseases have killed several of the vegan world’s best activists.
+But the reality is that there’s no clear evidence that vegans live longer than omnivores.
+And vegans are certainly not immune to heart disease or cancer.
+In fact, these diseases have killed several of the vegan world’s best activists.

 All too often, vegan advocates uncritically accept bogus claims they read in a book or saw in a movie, and then repeat this misinformation to anyone who will listen.
 Vegans aren’t alone in being profoundly misinformed on key topics surrounding food politics.
 Every other niche diet, from carnivorism to ketogenic to paleo, is filled with adherents making wrongheaded claims of every sort.
 But vegans don’t need to peddle junk science—doing so is entirely unnecessary.
 There are a number of powerful arguments for being vegan that are based on irrefutable evidence.

-It’s of the utmost importance for activists to maintain the highest level of credibility, since if you’re proven wrong on one point people will become suspicious of everything else you say.
+When trying to persuade others about the benefits of going vegan, it’s crucial to maintain the highest level of credibility, since if you’re proven wrong on one point people will become suspicious of everything else you say.
 So when it comes to food politics, it’s far more important to read a small assortment of highly accurate material than it is to read widely.
 You can assume that most books and articles related to food politics are full of misinformation, unless you have strong reason to know the author is credible.

-The best starting point for your reading may be my article, “Why Go Vegan?”, which distills the most powerful vegan arguments down to an essay that can be read in under an hour.
+The best starting point for your vegan reading may be my article, “Why Go Vegan?”, which distills the most powerful vegan arguments down to an essay that can be read in under an hour.
 Another essential short piece is the “Vegan Nutrition Guide” from Virginia Messina, MPH, RD.
 It’ll give you the information you need to eat a healthful vegan diet, while steering clear of the main dietary pitfalls.
+I think the best first book for new activists is Animal Liberation Now, which is an updated edition of Peter Singer’s classic text.

-If there’s one principle to keep in mind when reading about food politics, it’s that you’ll be a more persuasive activist if you maintain an anti-vegan bias.
+Counterintuitively, perhaps the best way to become a persuasive activist is to adopt an anti-vegan bias.
 Don’t trust a claim supporting a vegan diet just because you read it in a book or it’s promoted by a vegan doctor.
 There’s so much misinformation floating about in regard to food and nutrition that it’s wise to assume that any pro-vegan proclamations are false unless the supporting evidence is overwhelming.

-The good news is that there are so many rock-solid arguments for going vegan (they’re all presented in my “Why Go Vegan?” essay) that there’s never a reason to resort to questionable claims when doing vegan advocacy.
+The good news is that there are so many rock-solid arguments for going vegan (they’re all presented in my “Why Go Vegan?” essay) that there’s never a reason to resort to promoting questionable claims.

-There are two sides to advocacy: you need to know what you’re talking about without suggesting that the person you’re engaging with doesn’t know what they’re talking about.
+Winning over your listener has two requirements: you need to know what you’re talking about without suggesting that the person you’re engaging with doesn’t know what they’re talking about.
 The best vegan advocates are extraordinarily well informed and unfailingly diplomatic.

 Assessing Your Strengths & Choosing a Mentor